geky/gf256/README.md

 ## Hardware support

-The initial motivation for this crate was the discovery that most modern 64-bit hardware contains instructions for accelerating this sort of math.
+Most modern 64-bit hardware contains instructions for accelerating this sort of math.
 This usually comes in the form of a [carry-less multiplication][clmul] instruction.

 Carry-less multiplication, also called polynomial multiplication or xor